 The purpose of this guidance is to set out a framework for staff that provide intimate care to children and young people.
 This acknowledges staff responsibilities and also protects the rights of everyone involved.
-Children and young people who require intimate care may attend any setting.
+Children and young people who require intimate care may attend many settings.

-Young people are entitled to respect and privacy at all times and especially when in a state of undress, changing clothes, bathing or undertaking any form of personal care.
+Children and young people are entitled to respect and privacy at all times and especially when in a state of undress, changing clothes, bathing or undertaking any form of personal care.
 There are occasions where there will be a need for an appropriate level of supervision in order to safeguard young people and/or satisfy health and safety considerations.
+It is important to remember that some individuals may choose this line of work to gain access to vulnerable children in order to abuse them.
+Research has shown that children and young people with disabilities are especially vulnerable to abuse.
 This supervision should be appropriate to the needs and age of the young people concerned and sensitive to the potential for embarrassment.